8 Things you should know about the Wohnsitz Anmeldung

-If your situation is one of the following, you need to register.
+If your situation is one of the following, you need to register with the district authorities:

-- Going from another city in Germany to move to Berlin for more than 6 months.
+- Moving from another city in Germany to Berlin for more than 6 months;

 - Moving from abroad to Berlin and your stay is longer than 3 months.

-This registration is needed for most of the administrative thing you will have to do here such as opening a bank account, paying your taxes etc.
+This registration is needed for most of the administrative tasks you have to complete such as opening a bank account, paying your taxes, etc.

 Not registering your address is illegal and you can get a fine for it.
-Not the most noteworthy thing you will do in Berlin for sure but mandatory and easy to do when you know how it works.
+This is not the most interesting thing you will do in Berlin.
+But it is mandatory and easy to do when you know how it works.

-To avoid having to go back several times to the Burger office, come prepared with everything they ask.
+To avoid having to go back several times to the Bürgeramt office, come prepared with everything that is required.
 Here is a checklist of what you need:

-❐ Proof of identity (passport, ID, visa if you need one) Note: check if they are still valid!
+❐ Proof of identity (passport, ID, visa if you need one) with a valid date;

-❐ Rental agreement (a sort of letter that your landlord gives you to prove that you are staying as a tenant in their apartment) The legal format can be found here.
+❐ Rental agreement (a letter your landlord gives you to prove that you are a tenant in the apartment), or get the legal format here;

-❐ Civil status certificate if it is the first time you register (certificate of marriage, birth certificate).
+❐ Civil status certificate if this is the first time you register (certificate of marriage, birth certificate);

-❐ Anmeldung Form (most important document and hardest to fill when you don’t understand German).
+❐ Anmeldung Form (the most important document and most challenging to fill in when you don’t understand German).
 Get the help you need over there with AiRelo ? https://clubglobals.com/airelo/

 What about the

-Even if you don’t have any TV or Radio, the License tax is mandatory.
+Even if you don’t have a television or a radio, the licence tax is mandatory.
 In German it is referred to as the Beitragsservice von ARD, ZDF und Deutschlandradio.
-The government considers that you can have access to their services through your smartphone or computer.
-You have to pay up to one week after you received it otherwise you might have to pay a fine.
+The government considers that you can have access to the services, even through your smartphone or computer.
+You will have up to one week to pay those fees otherwise you might be fined.